-An official taproom of Taihu brewery, one of Taiwan’s best craft breweries, Driftwood Ximending has a handsome wooden interior.
+An official taproom of Taihu brewery, arguably Taiwan’s best and most popular craft brewery, Driftwood 西門町 (Taihu West) has a handsome wooden interior.
 Their little goblets of beer are on the pricey side, but worth every NT if you are a craft beer lover.

 Find more options for craft beer in Ximen in my guide to drinking and eating in Ximen.

 Have Lunch in the Room where Chiang Kai-shek Gave His Inaugural Speech